 An External Measure for Schools Outside the United States

 Business programs teach, ‘You are what you measure.’
 As such, we must walk the talk and practice what we teach.
-The Global Business Education Assessment is a highly flexible and customizable assessment service that allows you to evaluate your students’ performance against the rest of the world and gauge where your students stand.
+The Business Administration Assessment is a highly flexible and customizable assessment service that allows you to evaluate your students’ performance against the rest of the world and gauge where your students stand.
 Also, the assessment service helps you understand whether you are achieving your quality goals.

-The Global Business Education Assessment is more than an exam; it is a complete solution.
+The Business Administration Assessment is more than an exam; it is a complete solution.
 The assessment comes with 16 reports to help you analyze your assessment results, identify strengths, and discover areas for improvement.
 The solution, helps you streamline your business studies assessment and reporting processes, supporting a sustainable system of continuous improvement.
 Look at the various reports available below.

 Individual, Programmatic, Supplement and Aggregate Reports